sportsclimbs/sportclimbs-2/content/peak/cheedale/long-wall/long-wall-right.md

 The obvious very overhanging wall is gained from the left.
 Harder for the short.

 **7. Big News Man Mouth (7b+) *★★***
-Start up *Titanic* but move right around the arete onto the face to finish up the next route.
+Start up *Titanic* but move right around the arête onto the face to finish up the next route.

 **8. North Atlantic Drift (8a) *★★***
 Climb *Atlantic Realm* up the corner and past the roof then head up leftwards up the face.